University Lecturer

 147

-Stochastic coupled cluster theory: Efficient sampling of the coupled cluster expansion
+Stochastic coupled cluster theory: Efficient sampling of the coupled cluster expansion.

 CJC Scott, AJW Thom